Mount Crosby Pumping Station: 1940–2019

-As World War II intensified following the Japanese attack on Pearl Harbour on 7 December 1941, the threat of a Japanese attack on Queensland was viewed by the authorities as likely.
+As World War II intensified following the Japanese attack on Pearl Harbor on 7 December 1941, the threat of a Japanese attack on Queensland was viewed by the authorities as likely.
 Protection of southeast Queensland's foremost water supply plant was crucial, and in 1942, three anti-aircraft guns were placed strategically at high points around the station and a small military camp was set up between the pumping station and the low-level reservoir.
 At the same time, the water mains between Ipswich and Mount Crosby were patrolled.
 Windows on the northern and eastern facades of the pumping station were bricked-in.
 By 1943, the perceived threat had abated and all military installations removed.

 Another era of considerable change at the station began in the late 1940s, with the plant's complete conversion to electricity.
 A sub-station was constructed south of the engine house through which the City Electric Light Company supplied the plant.
 A central control room was installed on the first floor of the engine house annexe.
 From the control room a door was cut into the engine house wall, and a steel mezzanine deck was built, on which a switchroom was installed.
 This deck extended almost the entire length of the engine house, 7.3m above the ground floor (later removed).
 All the steam-powered pumping equipment was removed in stages and replaced with more efficient, electricity-driven equipment.
 The boilers were also removed at this time.
 New pumping equipment was installed, each with the capacity to hold two pumps, rather than only one steam-driven pump, as was the case prior to electrification.
 Each pump was capable of pumping 49 million litres of water each day.
 With well G also in operation, the pumping station had the capacity to pump 365 million litres per day.
 The plant was fully electrified by 1951 at a cost of £287,000, with the Queensland Government contributing £57,400 and Brisbane City Council covering the remainder.